CWCroghan/Mod3_assignment/README.md

 Of the 369,711 votes cast, the analysis of the election data concerning voter turnout show:

- -Jefferson county represents 10.5%  of the votes with 38,855 number of votes -Denver county represents 82.8%  of the votes with 306,055 number of votes -Arapahoe county represents  6.7% of the votes with 24,801 number of votes
+ - Jefferson county represents 10.5%  of the votes with 38,855 number of votes
+ - Denver county represents 82.8%  of the votes with 306,055 number of votes
+ - Arapahoe county represents  6.7% of the votes with 24,801 number of votes

 Denver county had the largest turnout.